AnyChart/docs.anychart.com/Basic_Charts/Stick_Chart.md

 ### Labels

-Labels are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
+[Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-(???) отмечаю на будущее, что нужно добавить текст

-To configure a label on a Stick chart, you need to know the following peculiarities regarding formatting and positioning lables....

 ### Tooltips

 A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
 There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.

-(???) отмечаю на будущее, что нужно добавить текст

-In case of Stick charts, there are some peculiarities in formatting the text of tooltips...

 ### Vertical Stick